yfern328/node-js-basic-web-server-immersive-alum/README.md

 This might sound immensely complex, but in fact -- thanks to some good node modules plus your cleverness as a developer -- this is eminently achievable!
 The basic idea is simple.
 We'll make it possible to set a query parameter on the `/messages` and `message/:id` routes called `encrypt`.
 When encrypt is set to true, the server will encrypt the messsage string before sending it across the wire back to the client.

 The actual encryption will be handled by a tool commonly used to encrypt passwords called [bcrypt](https://github.com/ncb000gt/node.bcrypt.js).
 Bcrypt has a simple api that takes a string and encrypts it.
 The methods in this api, like our router's `get` and `post` methods, take a callback.
 So here too you'll be writing asynchronous JS.

+<p class='util--hide'>View <a href='https://learn.co/lessons/node-js-basic-web-server'>Building a Basic Web Server</a> on Learn.co and start learning to code for free.</p>